weareyou/generator-patternlab-starterkit/README.md

 ### Front-end developing
 Run `grunt serve` from the commandline.
 This creates all patterns, the styleguide, and the pattern lab site by BrowserSync which serve the files to you.

 ### Deployments
 For a single compile of all code, to build on a server for example, you can run `grunt`.
 This will compile the front-end one single time.

+## Additions/deviations to patternlab-node
+In general refer to [patternlab-node](https://github.com/pattern-lab/patternlab-node) for more in depth documentation about the use of patternlab. generator-patternlab-starterkit has some slight but important additions compared to patternlab-node:

+### Multiple data files
+Out of the box patternlab only loads `data.json` for data binding.
+This has a few limitations:

+* In big projects the file gets huge very fast
+* Constant merge conflicts when working in multiple branches

+The patternlab starterkit makes it possible to pull data out of multiple folders located in `your-site-public-folder/_data/partials`.
+Those files will still be combined into one `data.json` which in turn gets loaded into patternlab-node but will be excluded from git.

+This setup allows us to apply atomic design to our data as well, and makes data inheritance a lot more easy.

+### Header & footer includes
+The developers at patternlab-node are very busy to bring the project on feature parity with patternlab-php.
+But for now we need to customize the views a bit to add code to the header and footer of the page.
+The following files can be used to add scripts and styles to the header and footer:

+* `_patternlab-files/partials/headerIncludes.html`
+* `_patternlab-files/partials/footerIncludes.html`

+This workflow remains till the devs at patternlab-node have released [v1.x.x](https://github.com/pattern-lab/patternlab-node/wiki/Roadmap#v1xx-early-2016).

+## Contributing
+If you have any ideas or additions for this project please refer to the [contributing guide](CONTRIBUTING.md)